Building your first Sell app - Part 5: Installing the app in Zendesk Sell

 - Run the following command in your related_leads folder:

 $ zcli apps:package

 ZCLI packages the app in a ZIP file and saves it in a tmp folder in your app root folder.

 At last you're ready to upload and install the app in your instance of Zendesk Sell.
-You must be on the Sell Professional or Enterprise plan, and your Sell account must be linked to a Zendesk Support account.
+You must be on the Sell Growth plan or above, and your Sell account must be linked to a Zendesk Support account.

 To upload and install the app